 - 3 strips bacon, cooked crispy and crumbled

-- Preheat oven to 350 degrees F. Coat a 9-inch by 9-inch baking dish with non-stick cooking spray.
+- Preheat oven to 350 degrees F. Coat a 9-inch x 9-inch baking dish with non-stick cooking spray.

 - In a medium mixing bowl, stir together the oats, flour, brown sugar, baking powder, cinnamon, nutmeg, and salt until well combined.
 Pour in butter and use a fork to stir the butter into the oat mixture until everything is evenly moistened.

-- Set aside ½ cup of the oat mixture.
-Pour the rest of the oat mixture into the prepared dish, and use your hand to press it into and evenly, tightly packed layer.
+- Set aside 1/2 cup of the oat mixture.
+Pour the rest of the oat mixture into the prepared dish, and use your hand to press it into an evenly, tightly packed layer.
 Bake for 15 minutes.